The same language does not mean the same understanding.

 Even in our own back yard

-In my current role, I support leaders and customers all over the United States, and some folks outside of the US.
+In my current role, I support team members, leaders, and customers all over the United States, and some folks outside of the US.
 Even though there are not any language barriers, we are all working from the same basic perspective, there are some cultural differences in areas around the country.
 These differences are only magnified when you have language, spatial, and cultural barriers and limited technology-moderated pathways of communication.
 In a sense, using technology (emails, phone messages, texts, and video calls) distills and concentrates cultural differences.

 Business culture specialists have written a number of books on the topic, but I find Zofi’s (2012) framework helpful in A Manager’s Guide to Virtual Teams.
 She suggests that miscommunications stem from the combination of virtual and distance-related challenges:

 - Lack of informal communication.
 Distance, even distances within the same building, can strain informal communication.
 In collocated environments, informal signals can help reinforce expectations, and therefore build trust (or erode it, but that’s a whole different blog post!).